 Table 7-19 shows the surplus or shortfall in \$/MWh for the 16 nuclear plants in PJM, and Oyster Creek and Three Mile Island, calculated using historic LMP and cost data.
+In 2020, no nuclear plants covered their fuel costs, operating costs, and incremental capital expenditures as a result of lower energy prices.
 In 2021 and 2022, all nuclear plants more than covered their fuel costs, operating costs, and capital expenditures as a result of higher energy prices.
-The surplus or shortfall assumes that the unit cleared its full unforced capacity at the BRA locational clearing price.
+In 2023, only two nuclear plants covered their fuel costs, operating costs, and incremental capital expenditures as a result of lower energy and capacity prices.
+The surplus or shortfall assumes that the unit receives the DA LMP, reactive capability revenue, cleared its full unforced capacity at the BRA locational clearing price, and has costs equal to the NEI average costs.
 Unforced capacity is determined using the annual class average EFORd rate.

 The market revenues are based in part on the sale of capacity.
-Some nuclear plants did not clear the capacity market as a result of decisions by plant owners about how to offer the plants in the capacity market auctions.
-When nuclear plants do not clear in the capacity market, it is a result of the offer behavior of the plants and does not reflect the economic viability of the plants unless the plants offer accurate net avoidable costs and fail to clear.
+Some nuclear plants did not clear the capacity market in some years as a result of decisions by plant owners about how to offer the plants in the capacity market auctions.
+When nuclear plants do not clear in the capacity market, it is a result of the offer behavior of the plants and does not accurately reflect the economic viability of the plants.
 This analysis is intended to define whether the plants are receiving a retirement signal from the PJM markets.
 If the plants are viable including both energy and capacity market revenues based on actual clearing prices, then the PJM markets indicate that the plant is economically viable.
 If plant owners decide to offer so as to not clear in the capacity market, that does not change the market signals to the plants.
 Such decisions may reflect a variety of considerations.
-Quad Cities and a portion of Byron's capacity did not clear in the 2019/2020 Auction.
-Quad Cities did not clear in the 2020/2021 Auction.
-Dresden and most of Byron did not clear in the 2021/2022 Auction.
-Beaver Valley, Davis
+Quad Cities and a portion of Byron's capacity did not clear in the 2019/2020